tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/ApplicationGateway/index.md

 | [Stop an application gateway](stop-application-gateway.md) |  POST | Stops an application gateway. |
 | [Get available rule sets (WAF)](application-gateway-get-waf-rules.md) |GET | Gets a list of available WAF rule sets.|

-##  <a name="bk_common"></a> Common parameters and headers
- The following information is common to all tasks:

--   Replace {api-version} with **2016-09-01**.

--   Replace {subscription-id} with your subscription identifier in the URI.

--   Replace {resource-group-name} with the resource group.
-For more information, see [Using Resource groups to manage your Azure resources](http://azure.microsoft.com/en-us/documentation/articles/azure-preview-portal-using-resource-groups/) .

--   Set the Content-Type header to **application/json**.

--   Set the Authorization header to a JSON Web Token that you obtain from Azure Active Directory.
-For more information, see ["Authenticating Azure Resource Manager requests"](../../index.md).

-For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../index.md).